WNiazi/Capstone/README.md

 ## Project's Purpose or Goal:

-A C sharp game one/two players.
+A GD scripts game one/two players.

 List the absolute minimum features the project requires to meet this purpose or goal: